6zip-project/6zip/README.md

 The `master` branch is meant to be stable.
 Development is normally done in separate branches.
-[Tags](https://github.com/6zip-online/6zip/tags) are created to indicate new official, stable release versions of Zip Core.
+[Tags](https://github.com/6zip-online/6zip/tags) are created to indicate new official, stable release versions of 6Zip Core.

 The `develop` branch is regularly built (see doc/build-*.md for instructions) and tested, but is not guaranteed to be completely stable.